mbatchkarov/critical_difference/README.md

 Note that since methods 3, 4 and 5 are all statistically indistinguishable, the code draws a single line connecting all three of them to improve legibility.
 The vertical spacing between lines can be controlled- see function docstring.
+This is needed when more that 6-8 methods are being compared, as the vertical spacing between labelled arrows (e.g. "first", "second", etc above) will be reduced, and the bold horizontal lines may end up too high.

 Notes
 ====

 Version 1 was based on code found in [Orange](https://bitbucket.org/biolab/orange/src/a4303110189426d004156ce053ddb35a410e428a/Orange/evaluation/scoring.py).
-This is version 2.0, which was re-written from scratch and relies more healivy on `matplotlib`.
+This is version 2.1, which was re-written from scratch and relies more healivy on `matplotlib`.
 It has been tested on Python 2.7 and 3.3.
 All code is distributed under the terms of the GNU General Public License Version 3.